Tanujarora100/Devops-Interview-Notes/Devops-Notes/Tools/Jenkins.md

 ## **Jenkins Security and Admin User Management**

 ### **Jenkins Security**

-Jenkins takes security seriously and provides several mechanisms to secure your Jenkins instance.
-Here are some key aspects and best practices for Jenkins security:

 #### **1. Security Advisories**
 Jenkins regularly publishes security advisories to inform users about vulnerabilities in Jenkins core and plugins.
-These advisories include details about the vulnerabilities, affected versions, and recommended fixes[1][4].

 #### **2. Access Control**
 Jenkins uses a two-pronged approach to access control: